 If not, keep it close to that number, varying from 210°F to 240°F. Just enough to keep the meat moist and tender.

 After a few hours, your smoke tube will eventually run out of smoke.
 Remove it and replenish more wood chips, and add it back to the grill.

-Use a thermometer to check the internal temperature of the pork.
+Use a wireless thermometer for meat to check the internal temperature of the pork.
 Remember to avoid the bone when inserting it.
 Try not to open the grill too many times because it will affect the inside temperature and prolong the cooking time.

 Pull the thermometer out once it reads your target temp.
 You can eat it at 160°F, but the ideal done pork temp should be at 195°F.